How Innovation Drives OTTO To New Heights

 One might consider Instant Apps, playable ads, being seen in Top Charts, and rich notifications all as examples of solutions that reduce friction.
 What solutions have you used that have been most effective in helping remove friction?

-For OTTO, one of the best ways we have found to reduce friction is through pre-installed apps.
+For OTTO, one of the best ways we have found to reduce friction is through apps preloaded on carrier & OEM devices.
 Onboarding has proven to be the right context to find new users.
 It helps that in Germany most people know and trust the OTTO brand and what we do.
 Being a known brand makes it easier to get noticed on the phone.
 The other thing that we do is to ensure that the messaging on the app is consistent with our brand and advertising.
 If people see a messaging difference in the app, they lose trust and won’t continue to use the app.

 Put on your futurist hat: what new innovations do you feel would be most helpful in removing friction or simplifying discovery?